Marijuana in California

 It is also illegal to consume marijuana while driving or be under the influence while operating a vehicle in the same way it is with alcohol.
 The California Highway Patrol will eventually set up the exact protocols for how to determine if a driver is impaired by marijuana.
 Even with legal drugs it is crucial to be safe and cautious about use and never drive under the influence.

-It is important to stay up to date as changes in marijuana regulation continue to evolve with the new law.
-Recreational marijuana will be a major change for California and only time will tell how the details of the law change public perception and consumption of the drug.
+It is important to stay up to date as changes in the regulation continue to evolve with the new law.
+Recreational use will be a major change for California and only time will tell how the details of the law change public perception and consumption of the drug.